majouve/FLAME/README.txt

 Possible_Duplicates.xlsx
 - this data frame contains all location clusters (length = ~2,300)

+cfID = coin find ID of central coin find name = name of central coin find clusterID = all the IDs of the coin finds in a cluster seperated by periods radius = size of radius in km percent.num.coins.same = percent of coin finds in a cluster that have the same amount of coins as the central ID (+/- 5) avg.coin.num.dif = average(number of coins of central cf - number of coins in each *All other percent and average columns follow the same idea* is.gold/bronze/silver.zero = Some of the metals (esp gold and silver) will be absent from many coin finds.
+This means that coins finds with an equal amount of gold coins, for example, will look the same as coin finds how.many.matches = this counts how many attributes have a percent match > 0

 At_Least_One_Match.xlsx
 - this data frame contains only location clusters that also match on one other attribute (amount of coins, data range, etc.) (length = ~2,200)
 - the column descriptions from Possible_Duplicates apply here